samumantha/EODIE/docs/landsat.rst

 Meaning of each bit in Landsat Collection 2 data can be viewed here: https://prd-wret.s3.us-west-2.amazonaws.com/assets/palladium/production/atoms/files/LSDS-1328_Landsat8-9-OLI-TIRS-C2-L2-DFCB-v6.pdf#PAGE=14

-config_ls8.yml has value bitmask set to 1, which tells mask.py to interpret the tobemaskedlist as bit indices and not values.
+In config_ls8.yml the value bitmask set to 1, which tells mask.py to interpret the tobemaskedlist as bit indices and not values.
 For example if bit 3 is set the pixel could have value 8, or other value depending on the other bits, so if we want to mask out a pixel when bit 3 is set, we cannot check for any individual value (like 3 or even 8).
 This is why mask.py then uses a seperate function